If another's negligence has injured you, it should be simple to recover all the costs of your medical treatment, lost wages, and pain & suffering.

 If the insurance adjuster offers you less than the cost of your medical bills, you are not alone.
 If the at-fault party's insurance company "thinks" that you have received too much medical treatment or if the medical bills are "too expensive", they will try to pay you less than the value of the medical bills.

-The first step for an injured person or their personal injury lawyer in attaining a fair personal injury settlement is finding out the total amount of the medical bills and liens due in a case.
+The first step for an injured person or their personal injury lawyer in obtaining a fair personal injury settlement is determining the total amount of medical bills and liens due in the case.
 Consider the following:

 - Don't settle your case until you receive all necessary medical care or until you know the value of future medical costs.

-- Once you are finished treating, ask your medical providers for the medical records and outstanding medical bills.
+- Once you have finished treatment, ask your medical providers for your medical records and any outstanding medical bills.

 - Certain facilities (i.e., emergency room visits) bill separately for physicians and diagnostic testing (e.g., X-rays, MRIs), so you may have more than one bill for a single visit.

-- Don't forget to get the bill from the ambulance ride!
+- Don't forget to get the bill for the ambulance ride!

-- Ask your health insurer if they will put forth a medical lien on your personal injury settlement if you used your health insurance to pay for your accident-related medical expenses.
-Whether your health insurance company can put forth a lien is based on what type of insurance company they are (NC is an anti-subrogation state, but there are several exceptions).
+- Ask your health insurer whether they will file a medical lien on your personal injury settlement if you used your health insurance to pay for your accident-related medical expenses.
+Whether your health insurance company can assert a lien depends on the type of insurance company it is.
+North Carolina is an anti-subrogation state, but there are several exceptions:

 - In North Carolina, you can be compensated for the amount your health insurance paid on your behalf, the amount you paid out of pocket, and the cost of the future medical treatment needed (future need will need to be documented by a physician) (See Rule 414).

-- For the insurance adjuster to make a fair settlement offer, all expenses need to be included in a demand letter with proof of those expenses.
+- For the insurance adjuster to make a fair settlement offer, all expenses must be included in a demand letter with supporting documentation.

 - Knowing how much your medical bills actually are can give you a line in the sand when dealing with the insurance adjuster.